 While there’s plenty of blissfully wide open spaces in the Outback, there’s also a whole lot of treasures to find, often coming together in an extraordinary mosaic of past, present and future that you’ll rarely see in the oft-sterile environments of the city.

 4. Your Instagram friends will love you.

 Desert oases?
 Fossil-hunting?
 Ancient Aboriginal art?
 Adventuring in national parks?
 Swimming in a waterfall?
 Yes, the Sydney Opera House is stunning, but the Outback is just a ton of fun.
-Come visit us, and take better holiday snaps!
+Come visit us at the Broken Hill Outback Resort and take better holiday snaps!

 Photo credit: Frugal Frolicker

 Need somewhere to stay on you trip?
 Book into one of our Broken Hill cabins or our Broken Hill caravan park!

 No two country towns are alike, and there’s plenty of fun to be had!
 From meeting locals who love a yarn and learning about their passions, to exploring once-thriving ghost towns, you’ll find an entirely different side of Australia as you explore the Outback.

 The Indigenous peoples of Australia have truly incredible love and understanding of country, and whether you’re a tourist or a life-long Aussie, you can find out so much about what makes this country tick by learning from Indigenous Australians.